OSU Chemical Hygiene Plan

 C. Chemical Handling

-Exposure to all chemicals should be minimized because all chemicals inherently present hazards in certain conditions and concentrations.
+Exposure to all chemicals should be minimized.
 General precautions that shall be followed for the handling and use of all chemicals are:

 - Use a container size of the minimum convenient volume for the task at hand.
 Quantities of chemicals at the lab bench should be as small as practical.